LCSW, 12 years of experience

 During your initial therapy session, you can expect a warm and confidential environment where you're encouraged to share your thoughts and feelings at your own pace.
 I first talk about the therapeutic process, confidentiality, and your goals for therapy.
 Be prepared to provide some background information, such as your personal history and current challenges.
 I may also ask questions to better understand your situation and assess your needs.
 Approaching the first session with openness and a willingness to engage in the therapeutic process sets the foundation for a productive and supportive therapeutic relationship.
 I believe in meeting you where you are, listening deeply, and building a partnership grounded in respect, compassion, and collaboration.
 My role is to help you discover practical tools and insights that promote balance, self-acceptance, and fulfillment in your life.
 Together, we’ll focus on solutions, build coping skills, and create a safe, non-judgmental space for you to process emotions and move forward with confidence.

-I enjoy talking with people and will use a person centered approach while working with you on your goals.
+I understand that therapy isn’t always easy, and beginning with someone new can feel especially vulnerable.
+It is truly a privilege to accompany my clients as they work through what matters most to them.
+I bring warmth, compassion, and genuine understanding to the therapeutic relationship.
+Therapy is a collaborative process, and if what I’ve shared seems like a good fit for you, I invite you to reach out so we can get to know one another.
+I enjoy talking with people and will use a person centered approach while working on what is most important to you.
 I also like to focus on solutions and provide a safe space for you to process your feelings and talk about issues that may be going on in your life.
 I am looking forward to working with you.

 I work very well with individuals struggling with the everyday stressors, work burnout, difficulty with peer relations, self-esteem and self-confidence, interpersonal relationships, stress and anxiety.
 I also provide support for people having difficulty with setting boundaries and establishing personal or professional goals.